Christopher Shawe: Career

 The costume and shoes were for Anne of Denmark herself, who played the Titan sea goddess Tethys with her ladies as rivers personified.
 A drawing by Inigo Jones of a costume for Tethys or a nymph with "shoes of satin, richly imbrodered" survives.

 The seven yards of embroidered cobweb lawn were probably for the queen's veil.
 Cobweb lawn and net lawn were fine linens suitable for veils.
 Male performers in Jonson's Masque of Hymen wore crowns with veils of carnation and silver net lawn.
 Anne of Denmark owned a number of mantles, made of the lightweight fabrics tiffany, tinsel, and cobweb lawn.

 During the masque Tethys gave Prince Henry an embroidered scarf, figuratively or literally representing Britain, a "zone of love and amity".
 It is not clear if Shawe embroidered this prop, and some 19th-century writers including Agnes Strickland, Charlotte Mary Yonge, and Robert Folkestone Williams assumed that Anne of Denmark had made it herself.

 Shawe was not paid in full and petitioned for payment for work on the masque and other embroidery for the queen.

 Shawe died on 31 July 1618 and was buried at St Margaret's Chipstead, where an inscription records him as a Citizen of London and "Imbrodorer".

+The names of other court embroiderers of this period are known, including James Freeland, the queen's embroiderer, Edmund Palmer, described as embroiderer to the queen and Prince Henry, and John Parr (died 1607), John Shepley, and William Broderick (died 1620), were embroiderers to King James.
+They employed numbers of workmen.
+Ribbons and passementerie were provided by silkmen, including Benjamin Henshawe.